Gas Works Park: Park development and remediation efforts

 During this period, there was a considerable public discussion about whether the site should be developed or made into a park.
 Park advocates led by Myrtle Edwards prevailed.
 In 1970, Richard Haag Associates (RHA) were retained by the Seattle Park Board to perform a site analysis and master plan for a new park at the gas plant site.
 RHA opened an on-site office to research and analyze the plant site.
 Richard Haag realized that the site contained the last gas works and a unique opportunity for preservation.
 Haag recommended preservation of portions of the plant for its "historic, esthetic and utilitarian value".
 (Master Plan, April 1971) After an intense public appeal to convince the public of the value of the plant, RHA's 1971 master plan for an industrial preservation park was unanimously approved by the Park Board.
 The proposal centered on recycling the buildings, production structures, machinery, and even the grounds themselves.
 Through bio-phyto-remediation techniques, the soil and water would be "cleaned and greened".
 Through preservation and adaptive reuse of key structures, the rich history of the site and thus of an important aspect of Seattle would be preserved and revealed.

 The Washington State Department of Ecology announced plans in 2022 to begin the final efforts in soil and shoreline remediation, comprising an estimated area of 50.0 acre surrounding the park.
 The cleanup is scheduled to begin in 2027 and will help to remove such contaminants as arsenic, carbazole, dibenzofuran and nickel.
 A successful decontamination may allow users official access to the waters of Lake Union from the park.
+The cleanup project is estimated to cost $73 million and would be funded by the city government with some costs reimbursed from the Department of Ecology.

-Architect
+Landscape architect

-Gas Works Park is the work of its designer, Richard Haag, a prominent Seattle landscape architect.
-Haag is the only person to twice receive the American Society of Landscape Architects Award for design excellence, one of the awards given for his design of Gas Works Park.
-Haag has received international acclaim for his design of Gas Works Park.
+Gas Works Park is the work of its designer, Richard Haag, a Seattle landscape architect.